 But if yours is an enterprise-level SaaS company, or your business model deals predominantly in yearly subscriptions and contracts, ACV (annual contract value) and ARR (annual recurring revenue) are two terms you should know.

-In this guide, we break down both what ARR means and the ACV meaning individually to show you why these metrics are important and how to calculate them.
+In this guide, we break down both the ARR meaning and the ACV meaning individually to show you why these metrics are important and how to calculate them.
 We also look at which SaaS business professionals will benefit from understanding ACV and ARR, and how you can put them to work.

 The meaning of ACV

-ACV (annual contract value) is a key metric that shows you how much an ongoing customer contract is worth by averaging and normalizing its value over one year.
+You can define ACV (annual contract value) as a key metric that shows you how much an ongoing customer contract is worth by averaging and normalizing its value over one year.

 You can use ACV to measure the dollar value of all your customer accounts, whether they involve: